 Name(s) and

 organisation(s) of the

 professional(s)

 providing supporting

 evidence

 Duive ave and Data Dua la adda ar

 Privacy and Data Pro ection:

 Your personal data is being used by the school and Dorse et Council for the nurnose es of an application for

 Ve undertake to ensure your personate

-in be accessed on the school website

-privacy neares irrien es The decease of the contest westers aria at miniatro tocarron .govian
+privacy neares irrien es privacy notice which can be accessed on the school website and at www.dorsetcouncil.gov.uk

-Please confirm that you give your consent to the school and Council using your personal data as outlined in
+Please confirm that yo Please confirm that you give your consent to the school and Council using your personal data as outlined in

 our privacy notice, by signing below.
 You have the right to withdraw your consent at any time.
 Should you wish

 to withdraw consent, please contact Council's Admissions Team at Dorset School Admissions

 If you wish to exercise any of your rights under the General I Data Protection Regulati ion, please contact the

 Council's Data Protecti on Officer via Dorset Data Protection Information or the school.

 I confirm that I have su bmitted a Local Authority Common Aր plication Form.

 Applicant's name Date

 Please sign here

 Contact Telephone &

 Email